 Cavaliers are the most wonderful family pet.
 Sadly, they suffer from many serious and painful hereditary diseases.
-Always buy from a breeder that health tests thoroughly.
-Research has proven that breeding from clear parents reduces the risk of disease.
-This could take several months and still does not guarantee your Cavalier will not succumb to illness, but it gives you a better chance.
+Always search for a breeder that health tests thoroughly, as research has proven that breeding from clear parents reduces the risk of disease.
+This search could take several months and still does not guarantee that your Cavalier will not succumb to illness, but it gives you a better chance.

 Ask Lots of Questions

 A good breeder will happily answer questions and be proud to illustrate the length they go to produce healthy puppies.
 A caring breeder will have many questions for you regarding the home you are going to provide.